 Unlike typical and common brute force attacks, where the hacker tries all possible password combinations, a dictionary attack is much more focused and therefore more effective.
 Thus, there is a higher success rate with dictionary attacks than with regular brute force attacks, because in brute force attacks the hacker tests all possible and random passwords, whereas in dictionary attacks they focus exclusively on the most likely passwords.

 When are dictionary attacks a suitable method?

-Hackers use this method to gain access to online accounts, but because of the risk of dictionary attacks, many apps and websites have taken precautions such as automatically locking an account if there have been a certain number of consecutive failed log-in attempts.
+Hackers use this method to gain access to online accounts, but due to of the risk of dictionary attacks, many apps and websites have taken precautions such as automatically locking an account if there have been a certain number of consecutive failed log-in attempts.

 Hackers also use dictionary attacks as a means to decrypt files, which can be a major problem.
 This is because many people tend to use strong passwords for their email and social media accounts, but often forget to use an advanced password when sharing encrypted files with others.
 If encrypted files are sent over an insecure connection, they are easily intercepted by a hacker and thus pose a major security risk.

 As mentioned, an automated program systematically tries out passwords from a given list to force access to an account or an encrypted file.
 The program is basically starting from the top of the list and tries all possible words until it hits something.
 This can happen both online and offline.

 In an online attack, the hacker repeatedly tries to log in as any other user.
 This method works best if the hacker has a list of likely passwords.
 However, because it can be a time-consuming process, the hacker risks the hacking attempt being detected by an administrator or by the user themself before the code is cracked.